-As of May 6, 2008, Interstate 55 combines with Interstate 69 from north of Hernando to the city of Memphis and the exchange with Interstate 240.
+As of May 6, 2008, Interstate 55 combines with I-69 from north of Hernando to the city of Memphis and the exchange with I-240.
 I-69 follows I-240 north to Downtown Memphis while I-55 swings westward to span the Mississippi River via the Memphis & Arkansas Bridge.
 Along this stretch is a cloverleaf interchange with Crump Boulevard that includes a turn off to stay on (TOTSO) mainline movement for I-55.
-Construction originally anticipated through 2019, and temporarily on hold, addresses this substandard connection.
+Construction originally anticipated through 2019, and later forecast for Winter 2021, addresses this substandard connection.
 The letting for the project was March 25, 2022, with Bell & Associates Construction the low bidder at $141.2 million.8

 Beyond Cape Girardeau, Jackson and Festus, all served by Interstate 55 business loops, travelers along I-55 enter the St. Louis suburbs to Mehlville and the exchange with I-270 and I-255.
 These routes double as bypasses and commuter routes while I-55 stays north into Downtown St. Louis.